artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 (ADAM: what should come out of each step, and what is the way you get there?)
 (ADAM: add a step to revisit often)

-## Why establish a Team Working Agreement?
+## Why establish a team working agreement?

 ### The brainstorm itself is incredibly valuable.

 (ADAM: call out that all team members - P, D, D, and E - should attend.)

 Dedicated time to talk about values, habits, and processes is incredibly helpful to a team, yet rarely scheduled.
-The brainstorm for a Team Working Agreement can fill this void.
+The brainstorm for a team working agreement can fill this void.

-During the agreement brainstorm the team looks at _how_ they work, instead of looking at _what_ work they're doing.
+During the team agreement brainstorm the team looks at _how_ they work, instead of looking at _what_ work they're doing.
 It's similar to what you might get out of a retro but at a higher level.
 It offers time to discuss "soft" skills that you don't often discuss, in a context that you don't usually discuss them - with other individual contributors, and with your closest collaborators.
 (ADAM: can this paragraph be reorganized to contrast the proactive nature of TWAs to the retroactive nature of retros?)